John de Critz

 William Parker, 4th Baron Monteagle.
 Attributed to John de Critz, c.
 1615.

-John de Critz or John Decritz (1551/2 – 14 March 1642 (buried)) was one of a number of painters of Flemish origin active at the English royal court during the reigns of James I of England and Charles I of England.
+John de Critz or John Decritz (also "De Critz", 1551/2 – 14 March 1642 (buried)) was a Flemish portrait painter active at the English royal court during the reigns of James I of England and Charles I of England.
 He held the post of Serjeant Painter to the king from 1603, at first jointly with Leonard Fryer and from 1610 jointly with Robert Peake the Elder.

+His son John de Critz the Younger was also a painter in England, so the father is often referred to as John de Critz the Elder.

 Family

-John de Critz's father was Troilus de Critz, a goldsmith from Antwerp.
-De Critz was born in Antwerp.
-His Flemish parents brought him as a boy to England from Antwerp, during the Spanish persecution of Protestants in the Habsburg Netherlands.
-He was apprenticed to the artist and poet Lucas de Heere, also from Antwerp, who may have taught members of the Gheeraerts family and Robert Peake as well.
-De Critz established himself as an independent artist by the late 1590s.
+John de Critz's father was Troilus de Critz, a goldsmith from Antwerp, where he was born.
+His Flemish parents brought him as a boy to England, during the Spanish persecution of Protestants in the Habsburg Netherlands.
+He was apprenticed to the artist and poet Lucas de Heere, a Flemish painter from Ghent, who may have taught members of the Gheeraerts family and Robert Peake as well.

+De Critz had established himself as an independent artist by the late 1590s.

-John de Critz's sister Magdalena married Marcus Gheeraerts the Younger, another Flemish court painter, who may also have been a pupil of de Heere.
+His sister Magdalena married Marcus Gheeraerts the Younger, another Flemish court painter, who may also have been a pupil of de Heere.
 De Critz was succeeded as Serjeant Painter by his son John the Younger (b. before 1599), who had been involved in the work for many years—his father died at about 90.
 John the Younger was killed shortly afterwards in the fighting at Oxford.
 Other painters from the family include John the Elder's sons Emmanuel (1608–65), who also worked for the court, and Thomas (1607–53), to whom many portraits of their Tradescant relations are now attributed.
 Thomas also worked for the Crown between 1629 and 1637.
 Oliver de Critz (1626–51) was a son of John the Younger by his third wife; his portrait in the Ashmolean Museum may be a self-portrait.